 Schedule a TNR (Community Cat) Appointment

-Humane Ohio TNR Scheduling Guide: Updated March 2025
+Humane Ohio TNR Scheduling Guide

 • Cats MUST come in a appropriately sized live trap.
 Minimum size of 32"(L)x10"(W)x10"(H).
 Cats in carriers will not be accepted and no exceptions will be made!

-• If a cat is brought in anything other than a live trap, you will be charged a mandatory fee of $15 for Humane Ohio staff to transfer the cat into a live trap and charged $80 deposit while the trap is in use during the appointment.
-You will have 7 business days to return the live trap to Humane Ohio, and your deposit of $80 will be refunded to you.
+• If a cat is brought in anything other than a live trap, you will be charged a mandatory fee of $15 for Humane Ohio staff to transfer the cat into a live trap and charged $100 deposit while the trap is in use during the appointment.
+You will have 7 business days to return the live trap to Humane Ohio, and your deposit of $100 will be refunded to you.
 The carrier the cat was brought in will be held as collateral until the trap is returned.

 • DO NOT TRAP ANY CATS UNTIL YOU HAVE A CONFIRMED APPOINTMENT.
 Walk-ins will NOT be accepted!

 • There is a limit of 3 cats per person/household.
 The name of the person dropping off must match the name on the admission form, or live in the same household.
+You may have up to three pending appointments at a time.
+Once those three appointments have been completed, more appointments may be requested.

 Questions about your upcoming community cat appointment?
 Email us at communitycats@humaneohio.org